D-Kamunya/grade_it/README.md

     * jQuery 3
 * Google Font API

-## API-ENDPOINTS
+## API-Endpoints
-* <HOST>/api/profiles  -  List profiles registered with grade it
+* https://grade--it.herokuapp.com/api/profiles  -  List profiles registered with grade it
-* <HOST>/api/projects  -  Returns information pertaining to all the projects posted in grade it
+* https://grade--it.herokuapp.com/api/projects  -  Returns information pertaining to all the projects posted in grade it

 ## Requirements
 * This program requires python3.+ (and pip) installed, a guide on how to install python on various platforms can be found [here](https://www.python.org/)